blackgear/mono_pac/README.md

 - ipList:

-One record per line with IP/CIDR format.
+One record per line with IP/CIDR format, # for comments.
 Records will be automatic merged before generating.

 - proxyList:

-Proxy config infomations in order.
+Proxy config infomations in order, # for comments.
 <pre>
 PROXY host:port   = use HTTP proxy
 SOCKS5 host:port  = use Socks5 proxy